I like the MBTI because I feel like knowledge of personality differences facilitates communication and cooperation

 What Is the MBTI?

-In the Myers-Briggs type indicator (MBTI) test, a commonly used (though often criticized) personality test, personalities are sorted into one of 16 types based on the questions placing someone in one side of four dichotomies:
+In the Myers-Briggs type indicator (MBTI) test, a commonly used (though often criticized) personality test, personalities are sorted into one of 16 types based on the questions placing someone in one of four dichotomies:

-In the original Jungian understanding of these terms, the introvert was someone who needed alone time to recharge his or her mental energy, and who preferred deeper conversations with fewer people to larger social gatherings.
-The extrovert is someone who likes to have lots of friends, mingles casually in big parties with lots of people, and who gets their mental energy vamped up by socializing, whereas an introvert requires alone time between engagements to replenish energy lost by socializing, which can make them feel drained.
+In the original Jungian understanding of these terms, the introvert was someone who needed alone time to recharge their mental energy and who preferred deeper conversations with fewer people to larger social gatherings.
+The extrovert is someone who likes to have lots of friends, mingles casually at big parties with lots of people, and gets their mental energy vamped up by socializing, whereas an introvert requires alone time between engagements to replenish energy lost by socializing, which can make them feel drained.

 For example, if an Intuitive and a Sensor were asked to bake a cake, an Intuitive might imagine their own design for a cake which may turn out to be impractical or not that well thought-out in terms of detail, but a Sensor might follow a "by the book" cooking formula for a cake, which while practical, might be seen as unimaginative or unoriginal.